vroger11/vroger11.github.io/_posts/2020-01-31-format-a-bootable-usb-key.markdown

 This post is mostly a remainder for me as it struggles me every time :stuck_out_tongue_winking_eye:.
 After making a USB key bootable with any distribution, I get an error message when I want to format it with a graphical interface (tested with gnome-disk, kde partition manager and gparted).

-This is the steps I have to do in order to be able to modify this USB key using one of the graphical interfaces I listed.
+This is the steps I have to do to be able to modify this USB key using one of the graphical interfaces I listed.

 # Identify the USB key name on your system